Frequently Asked Questions ISTernship – ISTA Summer Fellowship

 - email addresses

-The referee(s) will be contacted directly by us (by email) and asked to submit a reference letter for you.
+The referee(s) will be contacted directly by us (by email) and will be asked to submit a reference letter for you via the system.
 The reference letter is needed to complete your application.
+We do not accept reference letters sent to our email.
+Reference letters do not require official letterheads or stamps.

 - What is a letter of recommendation?